Berengar I of Italy: King of Italy, 887–915

 Berengar was the only one of the reguli (petty kings) to crop up in the aftermath of Charles' deposition besides Arnulf of Carinthia, his deposer, who was made king before the emperor's death.
 Charter evidence begins Berengar's reign at Pavia, in the Basilica of San Michele Maggiore, between 26 December 887 and 2 January 888, though this has been disputed.
 Berengar was not the undisputed leading magnate in Italy at the time, but he may have made an agreement with his former rival, Guy of Spoleto, whereby Guy would have West Francia and he Italy on the emperor's death.
 Both Guy and Berengar were related to the Carolingians in the female line.
 They represented different factions in Italian politics: Berengar the pro-German and Guy the pro-French.

-In Summer 888, Guy, who had failed in his bid to take the West Frankish throne, returned to Italy to gather an army from among the Spoletans and Lombards and oppose Berengar.
-This he did, but the battle they fought near Brescia in the fall was a slight victory for Berengar, though his forces were so diminished that he sued for peace nevertheless.
+In Summer 888, Guy, who had failed in his bid to take the West Frankish throne, returned to Italy to gather an army of Spoletans and Lombards to oppose Berengar.
+This he did, but the battle they fought near Brescia in Autumn was a slight victory for Berengar, though his forces were so diminished that he sued for peace nevertheless.
 The truce was to last until 6 January 889.

 After the truce with Guy was signed, Arnulf of Germany endeavoured to invade Italy through Friuli.
 Berengar, in order to prevent a war, sent dignitaries (leading men) ahead to meet Arnulf.
 He himself then had a meeting, sometime between early November and Christmas, at Trent.
 He was allowed to keep Italy, as Arnulf's vassal, but the curtes of Navus and Sagus were taken from him.
 Arnulf allowed his army to return to Germany, but he himself celebrated Christmas in Friuli, at Karnberg.

 Early in 889, their truce having expired, Guy defeated Berengar at the Battle of the Trebbia and made himself sole king in Italy, though Berengar maintained his authority in Friuli.
 Represented by his counsellor Walfred at the city of Verona, he remained master in Friuli, which was always the base of his support.
 Though Guy had been supported by Pope Stephen V since before the death of Charles the Fat, he was now abandoned by the pope, who turned to Arnulf.
 Arnulf, for his part, remained a staunch partisan of Berengar and it has even been suggested that he was creating a Carolingian alliance between himself and Louis of Provence, Charles III of France, and Berengar against Guy and Rudolph I of Upper Burgundy.